ardenmendonca/TravelAdvisor/README.md

-# Welcome to traviGo 👋
+# Welcome to travelaAdvisor 👋

 A ReactJS TraviGo Web App made with the RapidAPI's TravelAdvisor API and Google Maps API